A Unified View of Score-Based and Drifting Models: Bridging Drifting Models and Score-Based Models

-\begin{theorem}[Preconditioned-Score Decomposition of Mean Shift for General Radial Kernels] Fix $\tau>0$ and let $k_\tau$ be a radial kernel defined by \Cref{eq:radial_kernel}.
-Assume the expectations below are finite, and $b_\tau(r)>0$ on the support of $\uppi_\tau(\cdot| \rvx)$.
+The next theorem, proved in \Cref{app:proof-precond-score}, gives an exact decomposition of mean-shift as score-mismatch. \begin{theorem}[Pre-conditioned-Score Decomposition of Mean-Shift for General Radial Kernels] Fix $\tau>0$ and let $k_\tau$ be defined by \Cref{eq:radial_kernel}.
 Then for any $\rvx\in\mathbb R^D$,